 David Banks Smith (1864-1937) successfully continued his father's work.
-At the beginning of the 20th century, the phylloxera to Australia and destroyed many vineyards.
-All Saints was one of the few wineries that survived and was replanted in 1912 with grafting.
-In 1922, the company reached its largest extent with 1,100 hectares.
-This was followed by severe setbacks from economic depression and difficult market conditions in Australia.
-In 1967 Ian, George and Peter Smith took over the fourth generation of the family.
-In the 1980s, the estate slipped into major financial problems and was in 1992 (as well as the neighboring winery St Leonards Vineyard) of Brown Brothers bought and the run-down property renovated.
-Finally, he was acquired in 1999 by one of the Brown brothers - Peter Brown (1945-2005).
-After his death, the three children Eliza (CEO), Angela (Communication Manager) and Nicholas Brown (vineyards and cellars) took over the operation, which are also part owner of Brown Brothers.
+At the beginning of the 20th century phylloxera to Australia and destroyed many vineyards.
+All Saints was one of the few wineries that survived and was replanted with grafts in 1912.
+In 1922 the company reached its largest size with 1,100 hectares.
+This was followed by severe setbacks due to economic depression and difficult market conditions in Australia.
+In 1967, the fourth generation of the family took over with Ian, George and Peter Smith.
+The estate slipped into major financial problems in the 1980s and was abandoned in 1992 (as was the neighboring St Leonards Vineyard) Brown Brothers bought and renovated the dilapidated property.
+Finally, it was acquired in 1999 by one of the Brown brothers - Peter Brown (1945-2005).
+After his death, the three children Eliza (CEO), Angela (Communication Manager) and Nicholas Brown (vineyards and cellars) took over, who are also part owners of Brown Brothers.

-The property covers 303 hectares of land with 109 hectares of vineyards.
-It will be the white wine varieties Chenin Blanc.
+The property comprises 303 hectares of land with 109 hectares of vineyards.
+It will be the white varieties Chenin Blanc.
 Chardonnay.
 Marsanne.
 Muscadelle.
 Muscat Blanc.
 Muscat d'Alexandrie.
-Pinot Gris.
+Pinot gris.
 Riesling.
-Sémillon and Viognier, as well as the red wines Brown Muscat.
+Sémillon and Viognier, as well as the red wine varieties Brown Muscat.
 Cabernet Franc.
 Cabernet Sauvignon.
 Durif.
 Merlot.
 Ruby Cabernet.
 Sangiovese and Shiraz ( Syrah ).
-The management is based on the principles of Biodynamic viticulture, Through selective hand-picking, only optimal grapes are processed.
-After gentle pressing with a more than 100 years old basket press the vinification takes place in the traditional way with as few interventions as possible.
-Great emphasis is placed on terroir- and variety-specific wines.
-The large product range includes still wines, dessert wines, fortified wines in port wine style and bottle-fermented sparkling wines.
+The management follows the principles of Biodynamic viticulture, Through selective hand picking, only optimal grapes are processed.
+After gentle pressing with an over 100 year old basket press The vinification takes place in the traditional way with as few interventions as possible.
+Great value is placed on terroir and variety-specific wines.
+The large product range includes still wines, dessert wines, fortified wines in port style and bottle-fermented sparkling wines.